nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_assessment_scales.md

 {% include custom/section.warnbanner.html %}

 ## Assessment Scales Section Content##
-The Assessment scales section carries information about assessment scales used, items in bold are subheadings and should be formatted as such in any html sent:
+The Assessment scales section carries information about assessment scales used, subheadings should be formatted as such in any html sent:

 <table width="100%">
 <tr>